futarchy-fi/midpoint-agi/docs/VISION.md

 The system follows this general workflow:

 1. **Planning Phase**:
-   - GoalDecomposer analyzes the problem and creates a strategy with an immediate next subgoal
+   - GoalDecomposer analyzes the problem using the OODA loop
+   - Determines the single most promising next step
+   - Recursively decomposes until reaching an executable task

 2. **Execution Phase**:
-   - TaskExecutor implements the strategy
+   - TaskExecutor implements the executable task
    - Creates a detailed trace of its actions

 3. **Validation Phase**:
-   - GoalValidator assesses if the subgoal was achieved
+   - GoalValidator assesses if the task was achieved
    - If successful:
      - ProgressSummarizer condenses the execution trace
      - System returns to Planning Phase with the new state